 |Standard - medium (DEFAULT)||8||absolute|

 |Standard - low||10||absolute|

-The three line item types at priority 12 illustrate the precedence of different goals.
-If no sponsorship or standard line items are chosen, the ad server will first look at network line items, then bulk, then price priority, even though each of these line item types is priority 12.
-For example, if you book a network line item at 100%, no bulk or price priority line items will serve (because the ad server serves percentage goals first, then absolute, then unlimited).
+The three line-item types at priority 12 illustrate the precedence of different goals.
+If no sponsorship or standard ads are chosen, the ad server will first look at network ads, then bulk, then price priority, even though each of these line item types is priority 12.
+For example, if you book a network ad at 100%, no bulk or price priority ads will serve (because the ad server serves percentage goals first, then absolute, then unlimited).